eikonomega/pandas-practical-python-primer/dragon-scrolls/level-4/exercise-07.md

 terminate and no new requests would be responded to.

-An example of this is when we passed JSON with syntax errors into the API, it returned a 400 (which is correct status code to return in such a case).
+An example of this is when we passed JSON with syntax errors into the API, it returned an HTML snippet with a 400 status code (which is correct status code to return in such a case).
 The downside to this is that sometimes it can swallow error information that we need to debug our program.

 To account for this, we need to create a sort of temporary testing harness that will allow us to capture the exception information and return it to the client